 Pico de Gallo

 Traditional, but far from boring.
-The simplest ingredients can produce the very best flavors during your summer garden harvests.
+The simplest ingredients can produce the very best flavors.
 I love the combination of fresh tomatoes, cilantro, fresh lime juice, red onion and a nice kick of heat from a serrano pepper.
-I use this on so many different foods including eggs, tacos, rice, fish, chicken… or just open your favorite bag of tortilla chips and invite your friends over.
-Read the full post.
+I use this on so many different foods including eggs, tacos, rice, fish, chicken… Or, just open your favorite bag of tortilla chips and dive in.

 FRESH PICO DE GALLO